“Sorry to keep you waiting.”

 keep (someone) waiting

 When you use "keep" in this way, it means to make something continue.
-So to keep a person waiting means that you've made them continue to wait.
-To "keep someone guessing" means that you do a lot of confusing things, so the person has to continue to guess what you're going to do next.
+So to "keep" a person waiting means that you've made them continue to wait.
+Another example is "keep (someone) guessing" which means that you do a lot of confusing things, so the person has to continue to guess what you're going to do next.